samanthayap1231/TestSite/README.md

         |-- dart_standard ....... where saved objects containing DArTseq data are kept
         |-- outputs....................  where visual outputs are kept

-Where `Report_DZ22-7321_SNP_mapping_2.csv` is the DArTseq data in single row format and `ZierObco_DZ22-7321_meta.xlsx` is themetadata.
+`Report_DZ22-7321_SNP_mapping_2.csv` is the DArTseq data in single row format and `ZierObco_DZ22-7321_meta.xlsx` is the metadata.

 ### Metadata

 The metadata is in a spreadsheet with four compulsory columns (sample, site, lat, long), plus any additional data you wish to use.
 This can be a species or "sp" column if outgroup species are included in the dataset.
-A notes column is recommended to keep track of the samples during the analysis.
+A notes column is recommended to make notes on samples during the analysis.

-You do not need to leave any cells -intentionally blank as with the previous ReCER protocol, as any unwanted samples can be removed during the R analysis by whatever condition you're interested in.

 ## Installing RRtools